 When can you play it?

-During PlayStation Experience 2017, SIE Worldwide Studios president Shuhei Yoshida told fans that Days Gone will launch on PlayStation 4 in 2018.
+During PlayStation Experience 2017, SIE Worldwide Studios president Shuhei Yoshida told fans that Days Gone would launch on PlayStation 4 in 2018.